Skip to content

 Convert between them as needed

-Good PDF tools convert in both directions with high fidelity.
-Edit in DOCX, export to PDF when sharing.
+Good PDF tools convert in both directions with high fidelity for text-based documents.
+The usual workflow: edit in DOCX, export to PDF when sharing externally.
+Receive PDF, convert to DOCX if you need to repurpose the content.

 Tips

-• Never send a draft contract as DOCX to an external party — they can edit it without you knowing.
+• Never send a draft contract as DOCX to an external party unless you're inviting changes — they can edit it without you knowing, and you'll only spot the differences if you compare carefully.

 • If a recipient asks for 'editable PDF', they usually mean DOCX.
-Ask before assuming.
+Ask before assuming, then convert.

 Try it on your phone

-On mobile, DOCX requires Word or Google Docs to view properly.
-PDF opens in any app.
-That alone makes PDF the right choice for most shared documents.
+On mobile, DOCX requires Word, Google Docs, or another office app to view properly.
+PDF opens natively in iOS and Android with built-in viewers.
+That alone makes PDF the right choice for most shared documents — your recipient won't have to install anything to read it.

 Frequently asked questions

 • Yes, with a proper PDF editor.
-PDF editing is more constrained than DOCX editing — it's good for fixes and changes, not for major rewrites.
+PDF editing is more constrained than DOCX editing — it's designed for fixes, signatures, and small changes, not for major rewrites.
+For substantial editing, converting to DOCX first usually makes more sense.

 Take PDF Editor with you.